NAV on 2019/07/19

 Jan has nine years investment experience.
 He qualified as a chartered accountant at Coopers & Lybrand and holds a chartered financial analyst charter.
 His field of expertise in terms of investments extends over a wide range of equity sectors, as well as the fixed income market.
 Jan is responsible for alternative investment strategies, as well as managing fixed income portfolios at Gryphon Asset Management.
 Jan has also been a director of the Gryphon Group since 1999.

-The fund was launched on 2 Aug 2017.
-Since the fund’s inception the FTSE/JSE Capped All Share Index delivered 0%, domestic property (represented by the FTSE/JSE SA listed property index) declined 17.9% and SA cash paid 10.5% in rand.
-Marginal rand weakness (since inception) - the rand/dollar exchange rate deteriorated from R13.20 to R14.35, representing a decline of 8.7% - assisted the performance of offshore assets.
-The S&P500 in rand closed 10.0% higher while the MSCI EM lagged closing 1.9% lower.
-Since inception the Denker SCI Flexible fund delivered -6.8% (A-class, net of fees).
+Since the fund’s inception the FTSE/JSE Capped All Share Index delivered 4.0%, domestic property (represented by the FTSE/JSE SA listed property index) declined 16.9% and SA cash paid 11.7% in rand.
+Rand weakness (the rand/dollar exchange rate deteriorated from R12.99 to R14.48), representing a decline of 11.5% - assisted the performance of offshore assets.
+The S&P500 in rand closed 27.9% higher while the MSCI EM lagged closing 8.5% higher.

 The portfolio will invest in a combination of both local and international asset classes, including assets in liquid form, money market instruments, bonds, debentures, corporate debt, equity securities, property securities, preference shares, convertible equities, derivatives, non-equity securities and any other securities which are considered to be consistent with the portfolio's primary objective and the Act or the Registrar may allow all to be acquired at fair value.
 The manager may also include unlisted forward currency, interest rate and exchange rate swap transactions for efficient portfolio purposes.
 The portfolio will be actively managed with exposure to various asset classes being varied to reflect changing economic and market circumstances, in order to maximise returns for the investors.